Interes-Group/b-oop-2021-assignment3/README.md

 * you can use the lombok library and its annotations in your solution.
 The necessary dependency is already present in the _pom.xml_ file.

 10 points are received by passing automated tests.
 For 9 or less passed tests 0 points are awarded.
 For each passed test above 9, 0.5 points is awarded.
-In special circumstances we can award fewer points for passed tests.
+In special circumstances we can give fewer points for passed tests.

 ## Handing in the assigment